Jason-Lawrence/Research/VolumeApprox/Documentation/README.md

 ## Amount of Random Points Generated Test
 The purpose of this test was to determine how the absolute error changes as the amount of random points generated increases.
 For each amount of Random Points I ran the approximation ten times.
-I then found the maximum value, minimum value and the average of each round.
+I then found the average of each round and subtracted/added the standard deviation to it.
-The following graphs show the maximum, minimum and average for each round.
-As the amount of points increase the absolute error decreases.
+The following graphs show the average, avg-stdDev, and avg+stdDev for each round.
+As the amount of points increase the standard deviation decreases.

 ![100,000 - 2,000,000](C:\Users\Jason\Desktop\Projects\Research\VolumeApprox\Documentation\randomNumGen2.png)